michelleconville/under-the-sea/README.md

 ### Target Audience
 This game was designed for both children and adults in mind
-*   For children - who may just want to find the matching pairs
+*   For children who may just want to find the matching pairs
-*   For adults - who may wish to challenge themselves and attempt to beat their own time and moves taken on each game
+*   For adults who may want to challenge themselves and attempt to beat their own time and moves on each game

 ### User expectations